 Let’s investigate the concept of ‘high-value questions’ – questions that provide insight for both parties administering and taking part in the survey.
 A greater understanding of the answers respondents give when answering open ended questions helps you build a better picture of how to achieve customer satisfaction.
 Happier customers will mean more repeat business and referrals.

 Open ended questions in surveys solicit additional information to be contributed by respondents.
 They are sometimes also called infinite response questions, or unsaturated type questions.
 Generally open ended questions require respondents to answer in more than just one or two words.
-For example, after an event you could ask a simple, closed ended question;
+For example, after a conference finishes you could ask a simple, closed ended question;

 ‘Did you enjoy the conference?’